michaeljones145236/rbtoar/README.md

   - `which` specifies which eigenvalues to target.
 The default is `:SM`, which targets eigenvalues closest to `σ`.
 The other accepted value is `:LM`, which targets eigenvalues furthest from `σ`.
   - `keep` is the function that specifies the domain of interest.
 This function should accept a single positional argument of type `ComplexF64` and return `true` if it is in the domain of interest and false otherwise.
 By default, the domain of interest is taken to be the full complex plane (so `keep` always returns `true` for all inputs).
   - `dtol` is an internal numerical tolerance for breakdown/deflation detection (default $10^{-10}$).
 Normally this should not be changed, except in the case of badly behaved QEPs if you know what you're doing.
   - `rrv` is the number of inverse power iterations to apply in the Ritz vector refinement.
+When used, a value of `5` to `10` is usually sensible.
 The default is 0, equivalent to doing nothing.
   - `flvd` is whether to use Fan, Lin & Van Dooren [3] scaling on the QEP.
 Scaling is applied based on matrix 1-norms.
 By default, scaling is always applied, as it can sometimes help a lot and is quite cheap.
   - `verb` is the level of verbosity.
 It can take three values:
     - `0`: no verbosity